Care Management Strategy

 Relationship & Trust

-The goal of the first co-design session was to learn more about the participant's post-discharge journey and to build rapport with them.
-The homework and second co-design session would be built along the way based on what we learned from the first session.
+Before I joined the project, there was a pre-determined structure for the participatory sessions.
+Each participating member would participate in 2 two-hour co-design sessions and 5 days of texting homework.
+The first co-design session was to learn more about the participant's post-discharge journey and to build rapport, while the homework and second co-design session would be built along the way based on what we learned from the first session.

 Homework